ssb22/css-generator/README.md

 **Midori:** Before version 0.0.20, use Edit / Preferences / Behaviour /
 User Stylesheet.
-In later versions, go to Tools / Extensions (or Preferences / Extensions), enable `User Addons', and save the .css file in `.local/share/midori/styles/`.
+In later versions, go to Tools / Extensions (or Preferences / Extensions), enable ‘User Addons’, and save the .css file in `.local/share/midori/styles/`.
 Some versions of Midori do not have this functionality.